elastisys/scale.cloudpool/aws/ec2/README.md

     - ``keyPair``: The AWS EC2 [key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)
       used to launch new machine instances.
-    - ``securityGroups``: The list of [security groups](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) to apply to a new spot instance.
+    - ``securityGroups``: The list of [security groups](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html) to apply to a new instance.
     - ``bootScript``: The script to run after first boot of a new instance.
   - ``scaleInConfig``: Describes how to decommission servers (on scale-down).
-    - ``victimSelectionPolicy``: Policy for selecting which spot instance to terminate.
+    - ``victimSelectionPolicy``: Policy for selecting which instance to terminate.
 Allowed values: ``NEWEST_INSTANCE``, ``OLDEST_INSTANCE``, ``CLOSEST_TO_INSTANCE_HOUR``.
     - ``instanceHourMargin``: How many seconds prior to the next instance hour